-With all this in mind, it may motivate some students who are very politically-minded or dogmatically-religious to take a back seat in Order discussions.
-This would be considered rude.
+With all this in mind, it may motivate some students who are politically minded or dogmatically religious to take a back seat in Order discussions.
+This would be rude.
 It is one thing to have nothing to say and another to format what you say to be kind rather than confrontational.
 But, to cease to engage at all might show other members that you’re silently offended, and rather than promoting self-transformative dialogue, this shuts it down for the sake of the feelings of the individual.

 Notwithstanding any other suggestions in this blog, don’t be afraid to share your views within Socratic circles but know that they will both have to be examined and defended without the specter of judgement or hostility.
 In effect, the same people that you debate with are those who you will immediately go to dinner with thereafter.
 Such is the transformative power of the White Road.

-It goes without saying that with everything above on the table for debate, some discussions can get rather heavy.
-At times like that, you may want to say something which is less in line with a logical criticism of another student’s point and more in keeping with the passions.
+With everything above on the table for debate, some discussions can get rather heavy.
+Like that, say something which is less in line with a logical criticism of another student’s point and more in keeping with the passions.

-The White Road is a journey with others but it is also a journey inward.
-The group as a whole must help promote this idea so any insults which are not lodged against ideals but persons should have no place in Socratic circles.
+The White Road is a journey with others, but it is also a journey inward.
+The group must help promote this idea so any insults which are not lodged against ideals but persons should have no place in Socratic circles.
 But sometimes, that’s hard to resist.

 We urge students to remember that everyone is given a mentor and lodging their complaints in a private setting with them gives you a chance to let off steam, clarify any misunderstandings, and avoid public embarrassment.
 Asking masters or mentors to act as arbitrators in any disputes or interpreted slights is also useful.

-But taking matters into your own hands in a Socratic circle itself, in an emotional way, will almost always have negative side-effects.
+But taking matters into your own hands in a Socratic circle itself, emotionally, will almost always have negative side-effects.

 Order Teaching Methods

-The first thing a student will notice upon attending a couple of classes in the Order is that our teaching methods are vastly different than what we are accustomed to in western cultures.
+The first thing a student will notice upon attending a couple of classes in the Order is that our teaching methods differ vastly from what we are accustomed to in western cultures.
 True enough, there are familiar elements; the lecture, the teachers’ questions, and some limited course material to be completed.
-But by and large, the Order’s teaching methods revolve heavily around a style that has fallen out of favor in modern times but in the ancient world, produced some of mankind’s greatest minds: the Socratic method.
+But the Order’s teaching methods revolve heavily around a style that has fallen out of favor in modern times but in the ancient world, produced some of humankind’s greatest minds: the Socratic method.

-A little bit of background in teaching methods, in general, will help to understand this method and how the Order uses it to produce constructive growth in its students.
+A bit of background in teaching methods will help to understand this method and how the Order uses it to produce constructive growth in its students.

 There are three modes of instruction that exist in academic settings.
-These are didactic, dialectic, and eristic: one teaches many, one has a group teach each other, and one is opposing debate between two parties.
+These are didactic, dialectic, and eristic: one teaches many, one has a group teaching each other, and one is an opposing debate between two parties.

 The Order makes use of two out of the three methods in a combination that has served us well.
 These are the didactic and the dialectic.